eugenia1984/english/free_code_camp_english/README.md

 -Tom: Yes, I love it.
 Buy I'm only practicing.
       How about you, Do you have any hobbies?
 -Sophie: That's cool!
 I like photography, but I don't think it as a hobby.
          I like to play the guitar in my free time.
 -Tom: Wow!
 Electric or acustic?

 -Sophie: Electric, for sure.!
+Back to your hobbies
           Do you have any photographies.

--Tom:
+-Tom: I like
+     What kind of music do you like playing in your guitar?

--Sophie:
+-Sophie: I like

 -Tom: Cool!
 I want to hearing you play someday.